The Benefits Of Mixing Online And Offline Marketing

 6. Local Mobile SEO Drives Offline Sales

-There’s an interesting statistic which claims that 78 percent of local mobile searches end up being offline purchases.
+There’s an interesting statistic that claims that 78 percent of local mobile searches end up being offline purchases.
 This is either due to the fact that people are checking out your offer before visiting the brick and mortar store or due to the fact that they want to compare your prices to those of your competitors prior to buying.
 This is just one of many reasons why investing in mobile SEO might be the right thing for you to do.

 7. It’s Safer